alvarotrigo/fullPage.js/README.md

 ### Creating smaller or bigger sections
 [Demo](http://codepen.io/alvarotrigo/pen/BKjRYm) fullPage.js provides a way to remove the full height restriction from its sections and slides.
 It is possible to create sections which height is smaller or bigger than the viewport.
 This is ideal for footers.
 It is important to realise that it doesn't make sense to have all of your sections using this feature.
-If there is more than one section in the initial load of the site, the plugin won't scroll at all to see the next one as it will be already in the viewport.
+If there is more than one section in the initial load of the site, fullPage.js won't scroll at all to see the next one as it will be already in the viewport.

 To create smaller sections just use the class `fp-auto-height` in the section you want to apply it.
 It will then take the height defined by your section/slide content.